Pancreatic cancer

 Tests and diagnosis of pancreatic cancer

 If you have symptoms, you usually begin by seeing your GP.
 If your GP thinks cancer could be causing your symptoms, they will refer you to hospital.
 If you are aged 60 or older, they may refer you urgently.
+They may arrange a CT scan or ultrasound scan within 2 weeks.
 They may arrange an urgent CT scan or ultrasound within 2 weeks.
 If you are 40 or older and have jaundice, you should see a specialist within 2 weeks.

-Some people are diagnosed with pancreatic cancer after being admitted to hospital because a symptoms is making them unwell.
+Some people are diagnosed with pancreatic cancer after being admitted to hospital because a symptom is making them unwell.

 At hospital you will have tests and get specialist advice and treatment.
 To diagnose pancreatic cancer, doctors often use information from several tests, along with your symptoms and medical history.